What are reverse logistics? How do they affect your supply chain? What can you do to leverage reverse logistics and improve your bottom line?

 - Faster service.
 This refers to the original shipping of goods and the return / reimbursement of goods.
 Quickly refunding or replacing goods can help restore a customer’s faith in a brand.

 - Customer retention.
 Dealing with errors is just as important as making sales.
 If a customer had a bad experience with your product, you have to make it right.
-Fulfilment blunders can create educational opportunities.
+Fulfillment blunders can create educational opportunities.
 Learn how to keep your customers happy and engaged with your company - even after you’ve made a mistake.

 - Reduced losses and unplanned profits.
 Recover the loss of investment in your failed product by fixing and restocking the unit, scrapping it for parts, or repurposing it in a secondary market.
 With a good reverse logistics program in place, you don’t have to leave money on the table.
 Take a product that would otherwise just cost your company money and turn it into an unforeseen asset.